-Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for publishers.
+Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 Adsense Page-level Ads introduce two new formats of ads – anchor/overlay ads and vignettes.
-Both ads formats are mobile only and will display only on mobile-optimized websites.
+Both ad formats are mobile-only and will display only on mobile-optimized websites.

 In this tutorial, I will walk you through steps that you can add to your WordPress website.
 I will also explain Page-level ads, introduce you to different types of page-level ads, and suggest ways you can implement and track them.

 This is how one of the ads (Anchor/overlay ads) look for WPism.
 See the “Advertising with Google” anchor ad at the bottom of the page.

 A bit of Disclaimer first;

-I was recently invited by Google Adsense research team here in London headquarters for feedback on upcoming projects.
-I am not revealing anything from the private research session.
+I was recently invited by the Google Adsense research team here in London headquarters for feedback on upcoming projects.
+I am not revealing anything from the private research session in this blog post.